 The art collection includes paintings, lithographs, etchings and sculptures that were acquired by UWC and the Mayibuye Archive over time.
 The art collection primarily serves as a visual record of resistance to the apartheid system and thus all of the works precede 1994.

-RIM HISTORICAL ARTEFACTS
+RIM HISTORICAL ARTIFACTS

 This collection includes more than 3 000 accessioned objects left on Robben Island by prison authorities.
 It includes prison clothing, items manufactured in the prison workshop, workshop tools, prison registers, a music collection of LP records, sporting equipment and furniture.